DavidKarlas/JosmReviewPlugin/Readme.md

   * Open Preferences -> Plugins
   * Search for the plugin "Review Changes" and install it

+## How to use

+ 1) After installing plugin new pad should appear "Review List" in bottom-right corner of window.
+If not use "Windows"->"Review List" in main bar of window to toggle.
+ 1) Once you want to review changes you made, click on "Start Review" button, list will be filled with all changes.
+ 1) Click on item in list and use Up and Down keyboard buttons to move quickly between items in list.
+ 1) Optionally you can use Spacebar key to toggle state(Reviewed/Not Reviewed) of item.

 ## How to develop

 We use [Gradle plugin for developing JOSM plugins](https://github.com/floscher/gradle-josm-plugin) which simplifies things...